BartSte/keyboard/README.md

 uploading *.ino sketches to the keyboard.
 - <https://kaleidoscope.readthedocs.io/en/latest/quick_start.html>

+The `compile` script will do the following:
+- Create a header file that may contain macros with personal info.
+This header need to be completed by the user before compiling.
+After creation, compilation is aborted.
+- If the `personal_macros.h` file exists, `arduino-cli` will be called to compile the sketch.

+Similarly to the compile script, the `upload` script uploads the firmware to the keyboard.
+Make sure you hold the left key on the bottom row during uploading.
+This will put the keyboard in "program mode".

 ### Tips
 - Factory reset the Atreus using Chrysalis before uploading sketches for the first time.